S.O.S - eVoice For Justice - e-news weekly

 President George W. Bush, Defense Secretary Donald Rumsfeld, and

 Americans?
-Until recently, the possibility that top U.S. officials
+Until recently, the possibility that top

 were responsible for war crimes seemed to many Americans nothing but